zhangzhao4444/claude-debugs-for-you/README.md

 ## Short list of ideas

 - [ ] It should use ripgrep to find what you ask for, rather than list files + get file content.
+- [ ] Add support for conditional breakpoints
-- Add "fix" tool by allowing MCP to insert a CodeLens or "auto fix" suggestion so the user can choose to apply a recommended change or not.
+- [ ] Add "fix" tool by allowing MCP to insert a CodeLens or "auto fix" suggestion so the user can choose to apply a recommended change or not.
 - Your idea here!